 What do Employers Need to Know about STEM and E-Verify I-9 Employer Verification?

 - Where a student has filed for a 24-month STEM extension before the expiration of the OPT EAD card, they may continue working for a period of up to 180 days.

 - The expired EAD card and the USCIS receipt notice showing a timely filing of the STEM extension application, combined with an I-20 updated to show that the DSO recommended the STEM extension for a work authorization period beginning on the date after the expiration of the EAD, is the equivalent of an unexpired Employment Authorization Document under List A for completing Form I-9.

 - This combination of documents satisfies the Form I-9 requirements for 180 days (or less if the application is denied beforehand).
 The 180 days begin to run on the expiration date of the previous EAD.
-If the 17-month STEM extension is approved, the student should receive a new EAD reflecting the 17-month STEM extension within the 180-day period.
+If the STEM extension is approved, the student should receive a new EAD reflecting the 24-month STEM extension within the 180-day period.

 - The employer must update an individual’s I-9 will need to be updated when the STEM extension is approved in order to document the continuity of the work authorization.

-What Happens When an F-1’s EAD expires?
+What Happens Once an F-1’s STEM OPT EAD Expires?

-The F-1 holder is granted a 60 day grace period before having to leave the U.S. During this time, as long as she is the beneficiary of a timely filed application package requesting change of nonimmigrant status (such as to H-1B), she may remain in the U.S. while it is pending.
+The F-1 holder is granted a 60 day grace period before having to leave the U.S. During this time, as long as she is the beneficiary of a timely filed petition requesting change of nonimmigrant status (such as to H-1B), she may remain in the U.S. while it is pending.